After Blenheim: Criticism

 "After Blenheim", also called "The Battle of Blenheim", was written during Southey's Jacobin years (roughly 1790–1800).
 In a letter to Charles Collins, he wrote of travelling through Woodstock in the summer of 1793, and of refusing to even turn his head to look at the walls of Blenheim Palace, built by the 1st Duke of Marlborough, the leader of the victorious Allied forces, and named for the battle.
-Southey wrote the poem, sometimes considered by critics as the most celebrated as British anti-war poems, while living at Westbury with his mother and his cousin (Peggy) in a renovated ale-house, which he shared also with a "great carroty cat".
+Southey wrote the poem, sometimes considered by critics as the most celebrated of British anti-war poems, while living at Westbury with his mother and his cousin (Peggy) in a renovated ale-house, which he shared also with a "great carroty cat".
 It appeared in publication with several others, in the category of Ballads and metrical tales, with the revenge tale of Lord William, and the narrative Queen Oracca.

 By 1820 Southey had changed his mind about the battle, describing it as the "greatest victory which had ever done honour to British arms".
-He calculated that had the battle not been won, the dominance of France may have overset the Protestant Succession in Britain.
+He calculated that had the battle not been won, the dominance of France might have overset the Protestant Succession in Britain.